E. coli cases climb to 104 in McDonald’s outbreak tied to slivered onions - WTOP News

 Slivered onions served on the Quarter Pounders were the likely source of the outbreak, the CDC said.
 Taylor Farms, a California-based produce grower, recalled onions potentially linked to the outbreak.
 Tests by the U.S. Food and Drug Administration detected a type of E. coli bacteria that produces a dangerous toxin in one sample of the onions, but it did not match the strain that made people sick, officials reported.

 Quarter Pounders were removed from menus in several states during the early days of the outbreak.
-The onions served at the McDonald’s locations are past their shelf life and no longer for sale.
-CDC officials said the risk to the public remains low.
+McDonald’s officials said Wednesday that the company identified an alternate supplier for the 900 restaurants that temporarily stopped serving the burgers with onions.
+Over the past week, those restaurants resumed selling Quarter Pounders with slivered onions.

+FDA officials said in a statement that “there does not appear to be a continued food safety concern related to this outbreak at McDonald’s restaurants.”

 The type of bacteria implicated in this outbreak causes about 74,000 infections in the U.S. annually, leading to more than 2,000 hospitalizations and 61 deaths each year, according to the CDC.